deruikong/deruikong.github.io/content/pages/about.md

 I am an incoming freshman studying Computer Science at University of Waterloo.
 Currently, I am a grade 12 student attending Appleby College.

-During the last few years, I have spent quite a bit of my time practicing competitive programming.
-You can find me on [codeforces](https://codeforces.com/profile/kdrkdr) and [DMOJ](https://dmoj.ca/user/kdrkdr).
-As well, I dabble a bit into cubing, Jazz guitar, and football (or soccer if you are American).

 I have spent a significant chunk of my high school years practicing competitive programming.
 You can find me on [codeforces](https://codeforces.com/profile/kdrkdr) and [DMOJ](https://dmoj.ca/user/kdrkdr).
 Outside of that, I enjoy playing guitar (mainly Jazz), cubing, and playing soccer / football.
 Oh yeah, I also play a *bit* of [Minecraft](https://plancke.io/hypixel/player/stats/unoptimize#BedWars).

 You may be interested in checking out my [resume]() or [projects]({{< relref "projects">}}), or shoot me a message on Discord @ Ray#2029.